dongmeic/MPO_Data_Portal/TransitData/README.md

 ## Steps
 1. Update the functions according to data needs;
 2. Update the stops folder and routes if new data available;
-3. run data update;
+3. Run data update;
-4. refresh Tableau extract;
+4. Refresh Tableau extract;
-5. make a data copy;
+5. Make a data copy;
-6. update the MPO web content as needed.
+6. Update the MPO web content as needed.

 ## Functions